Gary Rodríguez: Early years and studies

 Angel Edgardo Rodríguez was born on January 9, 1977, in Toa Alta to former mayor of Toa Alta Angel "Buzo" Rodríguez and Marisol Miranda.
 He began his elementary studies at the Lutheran College in Bayamón, and continued at the American Military Academy in Guaynabo.
 During his time at school, Rodríguez excelled in baseball, competing in regional, state, and international tournaments.
 Rodríguez then moved to the United States and completed high school in Pennsylvania.

 In 1994, Rodríguez enrolled at Drexel University in Philadelphia, where he obtained a Bachelor's degree in Business Management, with a major in International Business and Accounting.
 During his time in college, he was a member of the Society of Hispanic Professional Engineers.
 In 1996, he was part of an internship with Jansen Pharmaceuticals, a division of Johnson & Johnson, working as an auditor and accountant in their factories in Puerto Rico and New Jersey.
 After six weeks, they awarded him the Johnson & Johnson Lightning Strike Award.

-Rodríguez was admitted at Samuel Fels Center of Government of the University of Pennsylvania in 2000, where he received a Master's degree in Government Administration.
+Rodríguez was admitted at Fels Institute of Government of the University of Pennsylvania in 2000, where he received a Master's degree in Government Administration.